 Deceased persons: administration periods: agreeing the tax liability

 Finalising the tax liability for most estates will be fairly straightforward.
-At the end, or towards the end, of the administration period a computation of the liability should be obtained and agreed with the agent or personal representative.
+At the end, or towards the end, of the administration period a computation of the liability should be provided to HMRC by the agent or personal representative for agreement.

-It is recommended that only one payment is obtained to cover the liability of the whole of the administration period, even if the administration period spans more than one tax year.
+Only one payment should be made to cover the liability of the whole of the administration period, even if the administration period spans more than one tax year.

 However see TSEM7376, for cases that should not be dealt with informally.